therebelrobot/awesome-workshopper/README.md

 ### Additional Tools
 - Web-based adventures [maxogden/adventure-time](https://github.com/maxogden/adventure-time)

-## Workshopper requests
+## Workshopper Requests
 I will list any non-existant, yet wanted, workshoppers here.
 I may end up making them, or anyone else that wants to can.
 If you have an idea for a workshopper/adventure, open an issue and I'll add it on.

-- angular
+- Angular
-- responsive CSS
+- Responsive CSS
 - MVCs
 - Hapi
 - Meteor